Maa Tara Chandi Temple: Ancient

 The right eye (netra) of Maa Sati is believed to have dropped here, so the name Tarachandi.
 It is also said that when Gautama Buddha came here after getting enlightenment, Maa Tarachandi had given him darshan in the form of a girl child. then he was directed to go to Sarnath, where Buddha had preached for the very first time.
 Known to give moksha, the mode of worship is satvik.
 It is said that Goddess Lakshmi showers those with prosperity who pray here.

-Shakti Peetha
+Shakta pithas

-The Shakti Peetha (Sanskrit: शक्ति पीठ, Śakti Pīṭha, seat of Shakti is a place of worship consecrated ashes of the goddess Shakti or Sati, the female principal of Hinduism and the main deity of the Shakta sect.
+The Shakta pitha (Sanskrit: शाक्त पीठ, Śakta Pīṭha, seat of Shakti is a place of worship consecrated ashes of the goddess Shakti or Sati, the female principal of Hinduism and the main deity of the Shakta sect.
 They are sprinkled throughout the Indian subcontinent.